HOW TO CREATE BEAUTIFUL TIMELAPSE VIDEOS

 By Emeric Le Bars – January 19th 2022

 After shooting time lapses for the past 8 years, I often ask myself what makes a timelapse a good one?
 Is it your camera?
 Your lens?
 Is it your composition? your subject? your interval?
 Well actually, a little bit of everything, and more.

-Let’s see what are the ingredients to create a professional, high-quality time lapse video in 2022.
+Let’s see what are the ingredients to create a professional, high-quality time lapse video.

 Your subject, angle and composition

 Okay, those are 3 ingredients at once.
 But see them as salt, pepper and garlic, they mix really well together and make your food taste delicious!

 There is no secret, having a good time lapse subject is important.
 But having the right subject does not necessarily mean you will end up with a good time lapse video.
 Find the perfect angle to enhance your subject, preferably with constant motion.
 If you like cityscapes as much as I do, shooting towards the West at sunset will give you a beautiful sky above the city skyline, and same thing for sunrises while towards the East.
 The best light is always around Golden Hour, one hour after the sunrise, or before the sunset, so try to shoot your time lapse around that time if possible.

 There are hundreds of timelapse locations in a city, specially big cities like Los Angeles or Chicago, they are amazing timelapse playgrounds, full of motion day and night.
 And whatever city you live in or travel to, make some research prior to going on location to find the perfect angle.